1. The front cover was designed by Nikki McGuigan from Little Book Transfers

 The artist also designed murals at Glen Nevis Youth Hostel and Edinburgh Central Youth Hostel and has worked with Dr Martens in Glasgow and Urban Outfitters in Edinburgh.

 The cover design shows our diverse range of locations - from cities to islands, beaches to hills and mountains, and all points in between!
 The Capercaillie featured on the front cover is Scotland’s largest and rarest grouse species which can be found in the forests of the Cairngorms, Perthshire & Aberdeenshire.
-Stirling Bridge and one of Scotland’s two thousand castles can also be seen on the cover.
+Stirling Bridge and one of Scotland’s 2000 castles can also be seen on the cover.

 Hostelling Scotland Handbook 2019